 Current guidelines are finalised, peer-reviewed guidelines.
 They will normally have been published, or will be in the process of publication, in Int J STD & AIDS.
 Guidelines are presented both in pdf format and, where published, in html format on the Int J STD AIDS website.

 Draft IUSTI European Guidelines:

 Draft guidelines are interim guidelines presented here for a strictly limited time so that IUSTI members may comment on them before they are finalised.
-Although they will have been subject to informal review by expert authors and by IUSTI members, they have not yet undergone formal peer review by Int J STD & AIDS, and are therefore only available on this site.
+Although they will have been subject to informal review by expert authors and by IUSTI members, they have not yet undergone formal peer review by Int J STD & AIDS or JEADV, and are therefore only available on this site.

-A new series of patient information leaflets are being introduced by IUSTI-Europe and will eventually have their own page on this site.
+A series of patient information leaflets are produced by IUSTI-Europe and are available in a number of languages.

 IUSTI European Guidelines Protocol:

-The 2020 agreed protocol for the production of European guidelines is available here.
+The 2023 agreed protocol for the production of European guidelines is available here

 History of the European STI Guidelines Project:

 The initial proposal to develop European STI Guidelines was made by Dr Pieter van Voorst Vader from the Netherlands at the IUSTI Europe meeting in Sevilla, Spain, in 1997.
 This proposal was formally adopted at the IUSTI Europe meeting in Göteborg, Sweden, in 1998.
 Dr van Voorst Vader and Dr Keith Radcliffe (United Kingdom) were appointed as joint Editors-in-Chief to lead the project.
 The first set of guidelines were produced and published in 2001 (International Journal of STD & AIDS 2001:12 : suppl 3 : 1-102).
-Since 2001 the project has continued to update the guidelines regularly, and to develop new ones as required, under Dr Radcliffe as Editor-in-Chief.
+Since 2001 the project has continued to update the guidelines regularly, and to develop new ones as required.